Solibr/examples/web/java.net/README.txt

-Create simple progect with DatagramSocket
+Create simple progect with DatagramSocket (udp)

+And with Simple Socket (tcp)